 comprising the process control parameters, mechanical and thermal properties of the alloy (used to manufacture the

 AM part) were mapped to each of these 7 features.
-A 12 dimensional active subspace was shown to reasonably
+A 1- or 2- dimensional active subspace was shown to reasonably

 capture the dependence of each feature on the inputs thereby indicating enormous scope for computational gains.